ianizaguirre/beeutiful/README.md

 ## Motivation
-To Read about this project, please click the following link:
+To read about this project, please click the following link:
 * [About Project](http://izaguir.re/projects/beeutiful-tracking-systems/)